mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Weapon TL Range Damage Kg Cost Traits
 Monkey Knife 3 Melee 1D — Cr150 —

-**REAVER’S AXE**
+**REAVER'S AXE**
 An oversized great-axe, the _yuhaih_ is a weapon of terror, as it makes a thunderous noise as it is whirled through the air.
-Dewclaws are needed to wield the _yuhaih_ properly, as the wielder’s claws slot into a round hole in the shaft, allowing him to spin it at great speed before he drives it into a foe’s skull.
+Dewclaws are needed to wield the _yuhaih_ properly, as the wielder's claws slot into a round hole in the shaft, allowing him to spin it at great speed before he drives it into a foe's skull.

 Weapon TL Range Damage Kg Cost Traits
-Reaver’s Axe 4 Melee 4D 5 Cr500 —
+Reaver's Axe 4 Melee 4D 5 Cr500 —

 **SPEAR-HOOK**
 A combination of spear (at one end) and four-pronged grappling hook